Shell Cove

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 69 trips per day across all routes, equating to approximately 15 weekly trips per individual stop.
+Across all routes, buses run an average of 69 trips per day, equating to about 15 weekly trips per stop.

 Frequently Asked Questions - Transport